About the Trainer

 Her training methods are committed to the ethical principle that the least possible aversion should be utilized as a guiding principle in constructing behavior change programs.
 The focus is on helping companion animals and their guardians live together in a trusting relationship, through empowerment, rather than using outdated methods that can damage the relationship and hinder the well being of individual animals.
-She also understand that training tools have a place and they can be used fairly, after a strong foundation based on positive reinforcement have taken place.
+She also understands that training tools have a place and they can be used fairly after a strong foundation based on positive reinforcement has taken place.
 The reality is that there are plenty of competing reinforcers in the real world.
 Valentina strives to help companion animal guardians and working dogs handlers to develop informed choices when it comes to anything involving their dogs.

 Dip.ADT Companion Animal Science Institute